AlePioggia/NoSql-cli-emulator/README.md

 ### 3. Run bash scripts

-The bash scripts, that interact with the service, can be run simply by executing:
+The bash scripts, that interact with the service and can be found in the scripts/ directory, can be run simply by executing:

 #### With sharding enabled (ENABLE_SHARDING=true)